FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 an EAP Nak.
 EAP peers MUST rate limit attempts at provisioning, in order to avoid overloading the server.

-Another way for provisioning to fail is when the new credentials do not result in network access.
+Another way for the provisioning method to fail is when the new credentials do not result in network access.
 It is RECOMMENDED that peers immediately try to gain network access using the new credentials, as soon as they have been provisioned.
 That process allows errors to be quickly discovered and addressed.

-An EAP peer may be have been provisioned with temporary credentials.
+An EAP peer may have been provisioned with temporary credentials.
 It SHOULD therefore attempt to provision new credentials before the current set expires.
-Unfortunately, any re-provisioning process with EAP will involve the device dropping off of the "full" network, in order to connect to the provisioning network.
+Unfortunately, any re-provisioning process with EAP will involve the device dropping off from the "full" network, in order to connect to the provisioning network.
 It is therefore RECOMMENDED that re-provisioning methods be provided which can be used when the device has full network access.
-See [](#specifications) for additional discussion of this topic.
+See [](#specifications) for additional discussion on this topic.

-### EAP Servers
+### EAP Servers {#eap-servers}

 An EAP session begins with the server receiving an initial EAP-Request/Identity message.
 An EAP server supporting this specification MUST examining the identity to see if it uses the eap.arpa realm.
-If not, the EAP server MUST process the request through pre-existing methods.
+Identities in the eap.arpa realm are specific to provision.
+Processing of all other identities is unchanged by this specificatipon.

 If the server receives a malformed NAI in the eap.arpa domain, it MUST reply with an EAP Failure, as per {{RFC3748, Section 4.2}}.

-Similarly, if the server does not support the current provisioning method, and is unable to negotiate a different one, it MUST reply with a NAK of type zero (0) as per {{RFC3748, Section 5.3.1}}.
-This reply indicates that the requested provisioning method is not available, and that the peer should choose a different method of authentication.
+Otherwise, the NAI is examined to determine which provisioning method is being requested by the peer.

-That different method may be another provisioning method, or it may be a full authentication.
+Tf the server does not recognize the NAI requested by the peer, it MUST reply with an EAP NAK of type zero (0).
+This reply indicates that the requested provisioning method is not available.
+The server also MUST reply with a NAK of type zero (0) as per {{RFC3748, Section 5.3.1}}, wif the peer proposes an EAP method which is not supported by the server, or is not recognized as being valid for that provisioning method.
+The peer can then take any remedial action which it determines to be appropriate.

 Once the server accepts the provisioning method, it then replies with an EAP method which MUST match the one proposed by the supplicant in